eclab/edisyn/README.md

 ## About

 Edisyn is a synthesizer patch editor library written in pure Java.
-It runs on OS X, Linux, and (probably) Windows.
+It runs on OS X, Linux, and Windows.

 Edisyn presently supports: